politics-rewired/politics-rewired.github.io/careers/full-stack-software-engineer.md

 ---
 layout: post
 title: "Software Engineer"
+description: >
+  Rewired is hiring a back-end or full-stack engineer to help us build the next generation of grassroots organizing tools for the left.
 ---

 Rewired is hiring a back-end or full-stack engineer to help us build the next generation of grassroots organizing tools for the left.